barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

         <tr>
           <td>
             <ul>
-              <li>English is not and never will be my first language, so it might be that I'll never be able to match the skill of a native speaker.</li>
+              <li>English is not and never will be my first language, so it might be that I'll never be able to match the skill of a native speaker (or writer, as the case may be), or at least the confidence of one.</li>
               <li>Placeholder</li>
             </ul>
           </td>